silverstripe/silverstripe-realme/docs/en/configuration.md

 | urn:nzl:govt:ict:stds:authn:deployment:GLS:SAML:2.0:ac:classes:ModStrength                 | Requires a username, password, and a moderate-security second factor of authentication (Google Auth, SMS token, RSA token). |
 | urn:nzl:govt:ict:stds:authn:deployment:GLS:SAML:2.0:ac:classes:ModStrength::OTP:Mobile:SMS | Not recommended.
 Requires a username, password, and specifically requires the use of an SMS token.                          |
 | urn:nzl:govt:ict:stds:authn:deployment:GLS:SAML:2.0:ac:classes:ModStrength::OTP:Token:SID  | Not recommended.
 Requires a username, password, and specifically requires the use of an RSA token.                          |

+*Note:* The AuthN context must be set to 'ModStrength' if you are using the 'assert' integration type, low strength is not available for this integration type.

 If you are wanting to test SMS tokens on the ITE environment, further documentation is available on the RealMe Shared Workspace.